MistaVikz/GHG-Pro/README.md

 ### Data and Inputs

-This project requires a single input file, GHG_Data.xlsx, located in the data directory.
-The file should be in Excel (.xlsx) format and contain the following sheets:
+This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory, or 3 csv/tsv files (ex: GHG_Data.csv, Default_Rates.csv, Recovery_Potential.csv).
+The file(s) need to have the following organization:

 #### Project Data